joimb9064/vulnerable-lab/README.md

 * Allow public key authentication
 * Disable password authentication
 * sudo systemctl restart ssh
-* Login with you ssh key
+* Login from your kali linux with your ssh key
 * Once it works go back to the server and enable password authentication
 * sudo systemctl restart ssh
 * Login to the server again with your key